Xylene or xylol is sometimes known as a solvent that is quite effective when used to remove substances from the surfaces

 2- Less Evaporation

-Of the thinning products that are available, xylene has advantages over other popular products such as Toluene or Toluol.
+Of the thinning agents available, xylene has advantages over other popular products such as Toluene or Toluol.

-Such products have a short evaporation time which means that they will not last as long compared to xylene.
+Such products have a short evaporation time which means they will not last as long compared to xylene.

 While this may seem advantageous at first, the fast evaporation means that it will disappear before it can be fully effective in thinning oil paints and lacquers.

 The result may be a bumpy surface where chunks of paint or lacquer are not fully thinned.

-This means for garage floors the paint will not be smoothly applied and you will need to add extra coats or scrap away the chunky areas and paint again.
+For garage floors, this means the paint will not be smoothly applied, and you will need to add extra coats or scrap away the chunky areas and paint again.

 That’s why using xylene has its advantages over other products that evaporate more quickly.

 3- Thins Paints & Lacquers

-If you are still wondering about what is xylene used for in painting, then let me tell you that most of the painters and contractors in the US use it for thinning.
+If you are still wondering about what is xylene used for in painting, then let me tell you that most painters and contractors in the US use it for thinning.

 Because it thins lacquers and paints (including polyurethanes, epoxies, enamels, varnishes, and alkyd resins), you can use this product to make paints easier to use with spray guns.

-For those who prefer a spray compared to a brush or roller, it means that the paint will flow smoother through the gun itself.
+For those who prefer a spray compared to a brush or roller, it means the paint will flow smoother through the gun itself.

 In addition, by softening the paint, it can be applied with fewer clots or chunks, which speeds up the process of painting.

-You will need to mix the paint carefully to ensure that it is properly thinned.
+You will need to mix the paint carefully to ensure it is adequately thinned.
 Too much xylene and the paint may not be usable.

 Can You Paint Over Xylene?

 Yes, you can do that safely.
-In fact, this is one another benefit of using Xylene.
+In fact, this is another benefit of using Xylene.

 However, when you are using Xylene paint for garage floors, make sure that you are using xylene over xylene.

-If you are trying to use xylene paint over other types like acrylic, it may eat or lift away the previous paint that can cause a complete mess for you.
+If you are trying to use xylene paint over other types like acrylic, it may eat or lift away the previous paint, which can cause a complete mess for you.